cileong/aood-dataset-prep/README.md

 # Scripts for Barcode Detection Dataset Preparation

+Note that the dataset is unreleased, and we have no plans on releasing it (yet).

 ## Introduction

 The raw dataset annotations are encoded in [Label Studio](https://labelstud.io) Common Format, and are expected to be converted to a COCO-like format before publication.